javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-expression/article.md

 */!*
 ```

-Note that there are no brackets after `sayHi` in the last line.

-The function is not called there.
-There are programming languages where any use of function name causes it's call, but JavaScript is not like that.
+Note that there are no brackets after `sayHi` in the last line, because we do not intend to run the function.
+There are programming languages where any mention of a function name causes it's call, but JavaScript is not like that.
 In JavaScript, a function is a value and we can deal with that as a value.
 The code above shows its string representation, that is its source code.

 It is a special value of course, in the sense that we can call it using brackets: `"sayHi()"`.